mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 I headed back toward the shore, hoping to pull him away from Annu and toward the Guardians.

-"Now now," he said raising a long dagger to my neck, "You're still a kaln.
+"Now now," he said raising a dagger to my neck, "You're still a kaln.
 You've got plenty of time."

 I stopped abruptly to avoid the blade.